soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1643401507647/HU1x9J_pj.png)

-- It was one of the first clones, where being a non-English wordle clone, the UI looked fine.
+- It was one of the first clones I had come across, where being a non-English wordle clone, the UI looked fine.
 - It had a text box where you can type in the words before putting them into the boxes.
 - It gave me hope that non-English wordle is possible.